 The condition causes your body’s immune system to mistake food, bacteria, or other nutrients for a foreign substance against which your body needs protection.
 As part of this response, it sends white blood cells into the colon to attack these perceived invaders, producing inflammation and ulcers in the process.
-Those who suffer with ulcerative colitis often experience one or more of the following symptoms:
+Those who suffer with ulcerative colitis in Los Angeles often experience one or more of the following symptoms:

 - Diarrhea often accompanied by blood or mucous